The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Grade 11 (4 Credits) PM000V30

 This course will consist of theoretical and practical presentations in the form of lectures and visual demonstrations, supported with in-class and take home assignments, sketchbook work, print shop projects, discussions, critiques, and live client work.
 Students will learn and practice the fundamental elements, principles, techniques, and applications that are specific to the Graphic Design and Print Communications discipline.
 Various presentation techniques will be offered through the use of iPad technology and presenting to clients and peers.
 Graphic portfolios will be started this year.
 Students will make notepads, branding and marketing materials such as logos, dye sublimation products, digital embroidery, and digital printed products.
-The prerequisite for this course is grade 10 Graphic Communications.

 Grade 12 (4 Credits) PM000V40